 As much as I try to stay grounded and practical, trying to recycle already purchased goods, it is still fun to spend money.

 I’m a Margaret Atwood fan and an Elizabeth Moss fan, so although it is now safe to freely move about our small city of Annapolis, at night I’ve been watching season four of The Handmaid’s Tale.
 Seasons 1, 2, and 3 on the streaming service Hulu, got me through the tense months that led up toContinue reading “May Day and The Handmaid’s Tale”

 Spring.
 Planting time.
 Knees a little soggy from kneeling in the grass, I’ve been working in the garden.
 This morning, my husband and I took a long walk downtown to Annapolis City Dock and then threaded our way through our town’s historic neighborhoods admiring flowers, ferns, trees.
 We really do live in a beautiful place andContinue reading “How to Plant a Spring Garden When You Really Are Not a Gardener”

 This week in between listening to news clips reporting on the Derek Chauvin trial and the events surrounding the death of Daunte Wright, I’ve been thinking about the difference between action and intent.
 Millions of us have watched portions of the video showing Chauvin, the police officer, kneeling on George Floyd’s neck.
-We witnessed theContinue reading “America’s Plague Year Challenges Our Values”
+We witnessed theContinue reading “The Plague by Albert Camus Teaches Valuable Lessons”